 band [32].
 Using only these two band made a big limitation on the RFID applications.
 Thus, recent years, the number of RFID systems operating in the Ultra High Frequency (UHF) range have increased because of the dramatic decrease in its component’s price [33].
 Thus, it is expected to see the RFID microwave band more available and affordable in the market.
 The availability of all bands with affordable costs will give the RFID users more facilities to take easier decision in which band they need to build up their applications.

 Table 2.1 presents the most common frequencies for each band as well as the maximum allowed distance for each band.
 It is necessary to note that Table 2.1 does not present the only possible operating frequencies.
 It presents only the most commonly used frequencies in each band.
-Thus, it is possible to find systems, operating at different frequencies, within each frequency band.
+Thus, it is possible to find systems operating at different frequencies within each frequency band.
 This thesis focused upon the UHF frequency band, because it is suitable for the passive dense RFID applications.

 RFID Communication Standards